koush/docs.scrypted.app/add-camera.md

 Create a dedicated Protect user account with `Local Administrator` permissions.

-* Two Factor Authentication will not work.
-* A local account is recommended in case the Ubiquiti SSO service goes down.
+* A local account is required.
+SSO accounts are not supported.

 ::: warning
 Unifi Protect's `Enhanced Mode` camera configuration changes the codec to H.265 and should be disabled.